ioam/topographica/doc/Tutorials/index.rst

 orientation preference histograms, hypercolumn distance estimation, pinwheel finding and the pinwheel density estimation.

+|gcal_all|_

+The above tutorials all focus on orientation maps.
+This tutorial shows how to use GCAL for developing maps for other visual feature dimensions, in any combination.
+Making all maps develop well together is an ongoing project (and requires much greater computational resources than individual maps), but the individual maps and most combinations should be usable already.

 Other GCAL notebooks replicating `Stevens et al. (J. Neuroscience 2013)
 <http://dx.doi.org/10.1523/JNEUROSCI.1037-13.2013>`_ may be found
 `here